 Altinkum Travel Guide

-The resort town's main attraction are its three long sandy beaches that stretch from the small harbour at one end of a gently shelving bay to a rocky cliff at the other end.
-Little wonder that the name Altinkum means 'golden sands'.
+The town's main allure lies in its three expansive, golden sandy beaches that stretch along a gently sloping bay, from the small harbour at one end to a rocky cliff at the other.
+It's no surprise that 'Altinkum' translates to 'golden sands', reflecting its beautiful coastline.

 Shopping